 First and foremost, Incircle is presented on an outstanding explainer page.
 With on-brand images, colors, and fonts, it feels like a natural extension of Neiman Marcus’ main page while still feeling like a fresh component of their marketing strategy.
 The page is also super easy to navigate, with each major component of the program broken out into separate bite-sized pieces that can be navigated along the top of the window.

 Secondly, the program places a lot of emphasis on experiential rewards for their best customers.
-As a seven-tiered program, Incircle needed to ensure that their best customers feel like they are being rewarded according to their level of loyalty.
-This is accomplished by offering rewards like wardrobe consultation and concierge services to only their upper echelon of customers.
+As a five tiered program, Incircle needed to ensure that their best customers feel like they are being rewarded according to their level of loyalty.
+This is accomplished by only offering rewards like wardrobe consultation and concierge services to their upper echelon of customers.

-These rewards, coupled with a Perk Card that offers additional shopping services, promises a certain lifestyle.
-Extending the rewards beyond a simple transaction indicates a level of personalization that tailors a customer’s reward experience to their specific needs and desires.
+These rewards promise a certain lifestyle - especially when they’re coupled with a Perk Card that offers additional shopping services.
+Extending the program’s rewards beyond a simple transaction indicates a level of personalization that tailors a customer’s experience to their specific needs and desires.
 This allows the Incircle experience to stand apart from other fashion brands, preserving an aura of luxury around customers and rewards alike.

 Marriott’s Marriott Rewards

-There are many travel rewards programs out there, but none have embraced the power of tiered loyalty quite like Marriott Rewards.
+While there are many travel rewards programs out there, none have embraced the power of tiered loyalty quite like Marriott Rewards.

 At first glance, Marriott’s program looks like any other: as you accumulate nights stayed at any of their participating hotels you’re promoted to the next customer group, with Platinum Elite being the ultimate goal.
 Using the term “elite” already heightens the social status benefits of the program, but Marriott decided to push this concept one step further with what I like to call “tier-ception”.